TritonDataCenter/rfd/rfd/0053/README.md

 The challenge with expressing things here is that it makes it harder for us to set expectations and to really help customers understand what they'll be ending up with.
-It also may end up causing us to repeat the same mistakes as last time.
+It also may end up causing us to repeat a similar class of mistakes and issues that we have with the current generation of storage layout.
+Mainly that the ideas of what is best for performance or capacity may change on a per-customer basis, forcing us to have conflicting and contradictory desires for what these different axis represent in terms of actual layouts.

 On the other hand, it may also allow us more flexibility and require us to teach customers less.
 You don't have to explain how the RAID profiles work.

-Another issue is a hybrid world where certain tooling has some logic which translates qualitative items here into the explicit pool layout options.
+It is the author's belief that while this options is interesting and has merits (and was in fact the first idea we had here), it's not the most useful idea or approach for this problem.

 ## User Interfaces